msalibian/STAT406/Lecture18/README.md

     ## [1] 0.04166667

+Again we note that the (seemingly much) worse solution (in terms of the objective function whose optimization defines the NN) performs better on the test set.

-What if we add a decaying factor?
+What if we add a decaying factor as a form of regularization?

 ``` r
 set.seed(123)